felipeflorianof/recifacil/README.md

 What I did was create 2 Systems that 'talk' to each other.
 One for the donator and another one for the recycling center.

-The idea of this Project is that it will be an app (updates coming soon)
+The idea of this project is to be an app (updates coming soon)